susom/redcap-em-proj-crop/README.md

 # Project CROP

 EM supporting the CROP project.
+Learner moves from certification to recertification phases.